-If you find yourself in debt and don't know where to turn, Preston City Council provide a free and confidential service offering in-depth advice, based on your personal circumstances.
+If you find yourself in debt and don't know where to turn, we can provide a free and confidential service offering in-depth advice, based on your personal circumstances.

 If you are struggling with debt issues and their related problems, we are sure we can help.

-Here in the Welfare Benefits Information Centre we have trained advisers who specialise in money advice.
+Here in the Town Hall, we have trained advisers who specialise in money advice.